-Northwest Ohio EMS Consortium, our medical direction, is a hands-on physician group that provides medical oversight and develops progressive evidence based medical direction and guidelines.
-The Northwest Ohio EMS Consortium consists of multiple Emergency Room Physicians from Wood County Hospital, Fulton County Medical Center, Mercy Defiance Medical Center, Mercy St. Charles, and Mercy St. Vincent Medical Center.
-The Consortium challenges SCEMS to stay progressive in the advancements in the medical field and meet established bench marks through training a quality assurance.
+Northwest Ohio EMS Consortium, our medical direction, is a hands-on physician group that provides medical oversight and develops progressive evidence based medical guidelines.
+The Northwest Ohio EMS Consortium consists of multiple Emergency Room Physicians from numerous regional ERs including Mercy St. Vincent Medical Center in Toledo.
+The Consortium challenges SCEMS to stay progressive and current with advancements in the medical field and meet established bench marks through training a quality assurance.
 SCEMS has been awarded the American Heart Association Mission Lifeline award for meeting and exceeding cardiac care benchmarks.
-Currently SCEMS is equipped with Zoll X Series Monitors, Zoll Autopulse Mechanical CPR machines, EZ IO Drills, Stryker Power Cots with Power Load, HoverMat and Mega Mover bariatric devices, ability to transmit 12 lead EKG’s, Electronic Charting, and Transporting to over ten Regional Hospitals based on patient condition and preference and works with multiple area aeromedical services.
+Currently SCEMS is equipped with Zoll X Series Monitors, Zoll Autopulse Mechanical CPR devices, EZ IO Drills, Video Laryngoscopes, Stryker Power Cots with Power Load systems, HoverMat, HoverJack, Binderlift and Mega Mover bariatric devices, EKG telemetry, Electronic Charting and numerous other modern devices and tools.
+SCEMS transports to more than ten Regional Hospitals based on patient condition and preference and works with multiple area aeromedical services.